airbytehq/airbyte/airbyte-integrations/connectors/source-google-calendar/README.md

 # Google Calendar
+[Google Calendar Connector](https://developers.google.com/calendar/api/v3/reference) source connector will syncs data between your Google Calendar and airbyte destination connector.
 This directory contains the manifest-only connector for `source-google-calendar`.

 Solves https://github.com/airbytehq/airbyte/issues/45995

+# Create Credentials
+Follow the steps mentioned in the link [here](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) and get the below required credentials to connect with your Google calendar connector

+- Client ID
+- Client secret
+- Refresh token
+- Calendar Id (Gmail address of the calendar you want to connect to)

 ## Usage
 There are multiple ways to use this connector: